 This is about creating a single source of truth.
 When information is scattered across emails and chat threads, your team wastes valuable time finding what they need.
 A centralized system for knowledge and task management keeps everyone aligned.
 Think of it as your team’s library, a hub for everything from project briefs to company policies.
 By using tools your team already uses, like Slack, you can make accessing this knowledge seamless.
 For example, an app like Officely keeps all your office booking information right where your team communicates, reducing friction and making life easier for everyone.

-Document Your Key Processes
+Why You Need to Document Your Key Processes

 If a key team member is on vacation or leaves the company, does everything grind to a halt?
 If so, it’s time to document your processes.
 This means writing down step-by-step guides for recurring tasks, from submitting expense reports to launching a new feature.
 This practice is crucial for helping new employees get up to speed and managing remote teams smoothly.
 Start with the most critical tasks.
 This documentation doesn't need to be a novel—simple checklists or screen recordings are incredibly effective.
 The goal is to create a resource that anyone can follow, ensuring consistency and making your team more resilient.

-Make Resources Easy to Find
+Make Important Information Easy to Find

 Documentation is only useful if people can find it.
 Don’t let your carefully crafted guides get lost in a maze of folders.
 Create a dedicated, shared online space for all your important resources, like a company wiki or shared drive.
 The key is to make it intuitive and accessible to everyone.
 You can create checklists, templates, and how-to guides and store these documents in one central location.
 For office-specific resources, like booking a desk or a meeting room, using a tool that integrates directly into your team’s workflow, like Officely’s hot desk booking system, makes finding what you need effortless.